The Future – What can I do with a major in Event Management?

 - Community or cultural festival coordinator

-- Sport or mega event manager
+- Sport and hallmark event director

 - Music festival or concert promoter

 You might work for a company that supports the festival and events industry as a:

 There is a good chance you may work with celebrities, venture capitalists, and other interesting people as you improve people’s quality of life.